Sleryfink/tai-TermAI/README.md

 3. Move `tai` to `/usr/local/bin` `sudo mv tai /usr/local/bin/`
 4. Make it executable `sudo chmod +x tai`

-ok now you can run it, just type "tai" in terminal
+ok now you can run it, just type `tai` in terminal
-- alpha version

   ## 📝 Todo
 As per the survey, here is a list of improvements to come